 Set Up an Assay Folder

-An Admin must set up a folder with the necessary assay web parts.
+An administrator can set up a folder with the necessary web parts for assay/instrument data.
+You can either use the Assay

-- Assay-type.
-Creating an assay-type folder allows you to set up a staging area for assays, separate from other types of data.
-If you choose to set up an assay-type folder, you will need to set up a separate study folder (steps described below) before you can publish quality-controlled assay data to a study.
+- Assay folder: Creating an Assay folder allows you to set up a staging area for assays, separate from other types of data.
+To integrate with Study data, you would create a different folder for the study.

-- Study-type.
-Creating a study-type folder places all assay and study data in one place and does not provide a separate staging area for assay data.
-If you do not care about separating assay data before it has undergone review, you can choose this option.
+- Study folder: Creating a Study folder and adding assay web parts places all assay and study data in one place.
+If you do not care about separating assay data, you can choose this option.

 The Assay List

 web part is the starting place for digging deeper into information about assays contained within the folder or related folders.
-It lists assays located in any of the following places:
+It lists assays defined in any of the following places:

 - Current folder